MDU-C2/TRIDENT-2021/trident_software/ground_control/README.md

 | -g                | Generate ROS2 messages from Trident project in to the ground control  | Optional      |

 ###### Method 2:
-1. `source ~/ros2_foxy/ros2-linux/setup.bash`, alternatively `source /opt/ros/foxy/setup.bash`
+1. Run `source /opt/ros/foxy/setup.bash`
-2. Head to trident_software folder and run `colcon build`
+2. Head in to trident_software folder and run `colcon build`
-3. `source install/setup.bash`
+3. Run `source install/setup.bash`
-4. Head to ground_control folder and run `node index.js` to start server or `node tester.js` to start tester.
+4. Head in to ground_control folder and run `node index.js` to start server or `node tester.js` to start tester.